 - Killer App: At least, promoted by Microsoft as a "Halo killer".
 It didn't happen.

 - Lethal Lava Land: Orisis and Singe.
 Some of Estuary too.

-- Mook Lieutenant: Outcast Shamans and Seer Priests.
+- Mook Commander: Outcast Shamans and Seer Priests.

 - Mission Control: Commander Bratton.

 - Mutants: One of the enemy factions in the game.

 - Noble Savage: The Ferals.
 Lampshaded by Tex in the intro to mission 2.

 - No Body Left Behind: When someone is killed by a bio weapon, they disappear in a green explosion.

 - Oh, Crap!: A Feral Meancast does this during Brutus' introduction cutscene after said character takes a shot to the shoulder.